-The academic team behind the CRC is multidisciplinary - we come from socio-cultural psychology, childhood studies, development psychology, and education studies.
-We draw upon a range of theoretical perspectives and interdisciplinary approaches to evaluate how children and young people best benefit from designing, implementing and sharing findings from their own research projects.
-Some of the questions that we are particularly interested to explore are:
+The Children’s Research Centre draws upon a range of disciplinary perspectives and theoretical approaches to evaluate whether and how children and young people can benefit from designing, implementing and sharing findings from their own research into areas that interest them.